Backdoor Attacks against Transfer Learning with Pre-trained Deep Learning Models: Attack Design

 \subsection{Autoencoder-Powered Trigger Generation ($\mathcal{B}$)}

 The attack engine tunes the values of the input variables in the given sliding windows so that some selected internal neurons achieve the maximum values.
-Next, the trigger generation mechanism is given in detail.
-Autoencoder (AE), a.k.a. the replicator DNN \cite{hawkins2002outlier}, is commonly-adopted as the input preprocessor.
-The functionality of the autoencoder is as follows: if the input is from the same distribution as the training data, the difference between the input and the output is small, and the DNN will work correctly with the reconstructed input.
-Otherwise, the reconstructed input will suffer from much larger distortion and the DNN may not be able to recognize it as a Trojan trigger.
-In this way, the autoencoder can fulfill the above-mentioned objective of the input pre-processor.
-The backpropagation algorithm is also used to train the autoencoder and the error function is given as

-Where T stands for the training set, $x_i$ and $y_i$ are the input and output of the $ i^{th}$ training data, respectively, n is the total amount of training data in T, w stands for the weights, $f(.)$ is the current learned model, and $\left \| \right \|$ is the notation of the Euclidean norm.
-From this error function, we can see that the goal of training an autoencoder is to minimalize the mean square error between the original training samples and the reconstructed one.
-Specifically, the features of the training data are automatically extracted and transformed into the hidden layers of the autoencoder during the backpropagation process.
 The idea of autoencoder-based defenses is that only legitimate data are used to train the autoencoder or its variants, and it can automatically extract and learn features from the training data \cite{hawkins2002outlier}.
 Therefore, during the validation phase, it should be expected that the autoencoder's output should be close to the input if the input is from the legitimate distribution.

 The detailed trigger generation mechanism is presented in \textbf{Algorithm 1}.
 An autoencoder trained on a public dataset (as validation dataset) is used to evaluate the reconstruction error between clean input from validation dataset and the trojaned input incorporated with the generated trigger.
 We minimize the reconstruction error and the cost function that measures the differences between the current values and the intended values of the selected neurons.